TimoStaudinger/pigment-studio/README.md

 - Add your **personal touch** with our tooling as your guide
 - **Collaborate** with your team
 - Share the results or directly use your palette **in your code**

+This document describes how to develop PIGMENTstudio.
+You don't need it to use the application – you can simply visit https://pigment.studio for that!